vespr-wallet/ledger-cardano-plus/README.md

 ## Running Integration Tests

-To run the integration tests for the `ledger-cardano` SDK, follow these steps:
+To run the integration tests for the `ledger-cardano-plus` SDK, follow these steps:

 1. **Set Up Your Environment:**